 If your little one loves ballerinas, tutus, pink slippers and all things “dance”, she’ll flip (or shall I say “she’ll be doing pirouettes”) when she sees the popsicle stick ballerina ornaments we’ve made using craft sticks and coffee filters!

-Believe it or not, this is our first-ever ballerina craft here in my daycare!
-It’s kind of surprising considering I’ve had a number of hooligans take dance class all through their toddler and preschool years.
 We’ve done a number of fairy crafts, but never a ballet craft, so I’m really excited to share this one with you today.
-They’re dainty and delicate and they’ll look lovely hung on the Christmas tree this year.
+These ballerinas are dainty and delicate and they’ll look lovely hanging on the Christmas tree this year.

-Round up your kids and a few popsicle sticks and coffee filters, and let’s make some ballerinas!
+Round up your kids, the popsicle sticks and the coffee filters, and let’s make them!

 For your convenience, this post contains affiliate links.

-To make our popsicle stick and coffee filter ballerina ornaments, you’ll need:
+To make our popsicle stick ballerina, you’ll need:

 - wide craft sticks